The rise and fall of Delia’s, the catalog that ruled America

 “The web became a big deal so we started having a website with imagery and stuff, then it moved into e-commerce,” says Trzaska.
 “What really changed the brand was when they tried to dabble into brick-and-mortar stores.
 I don’t think they had the infrastructure and it’s very expensive . . . a lot of resources went to that, which kind of hurt the print side as well.
 They just couldn’t translate the magic of the print to stores.”

 When Delia’s was acquired by Alloy Inc. in 2003 for $50 million, the internet and e-commerce was finding its footing.
-Though Delia’s always had a “Web 1.0” aesthetic, it was difficult for the team to adjust to a changing retail landscape.
+Though Delia’s always had a digitally-influenced, “Web 1.0” look, it was difficult for the team to adjust to the rapidly evolving e-commerce landscape.
 There was very little precedent or information available on how to build a thriving retail site online.

-Twenty years later, Delia’s is notable for the way it predicted the future of retail; a future where brands target consumers directly (now, through their phones) and break the fourth wall to speak directly to fans.
+Twenty years later, Delia’s is notable for the way it predicted the future of retail; a future where brands target consumers (now, through their phones) and break the fourth wall to speak directly to fans.
 Though printed catalogs have largely disappeared, today’s e-commerce powerhouses have adopted many of the marketing tactics Delia’s pioneered, from targeted advertising to consumer-centric lifestyle content.
 The catalogs—and their smart design and editorial vision—defined the aesthetic of the millennium.
 It was a powerful visual language that’s still echoing through the fashion world, especially in our current era of nostalgia for its particular brand of late-’90s cool.

 “It’s a cyclical fashion thing, it’s the ’90s moment,” Trzaska says, pausing.
 “But I also think in terms of women’s fashion and girl fashion, we’re also culturally in a time where women are finding their voice again.
 The last time we saw that was around the ’90s when self expression was more prevalent, then we went through a period where everyone did want to look the same, and now that’s changing again.”